LayneTrautmann/team2_cloud_computing_project/PA4_README.md

-🔥 PHASE 2 — Stress Run (with stress-ng active on same node as Spark driver) Terminal A — Deploy the stress workload
+#PHASE 2 — Stress Run (with stress-ng active on same node as Spark driver)
+Terminal A — Deploy the stress workload
 ```bash
 cd ~/team2